tml1024/FluffyDisplay/README.md

 old iMac.

-You then use Screen Sharing app on the other Mac to connect to your main Mac, and specifically select in the View menu to view the "virtual" monitor.
+You then use Screen Sharing app on the other Mac to connect to your main Mac, and specifically select in Screen Sharing's View menu to view the "virtual" monitor.
 You switch Screen Sharing to observation mode and to full-screen.
 You then don't need to touch the mouse, trackpad or keyboard on the other Mac until you want to close the connection.
+(Or until the other Mac starts its screen saver.)

+You can also run FluffyDisplay also on the other Mac.
+In that case the main Mac notices that and automatically adds a menu "New on peer" (suggestions for better but still short name welcome) under which will appear the displays of other Macs running FluffyDisplay.
+When you choose one of those, FluffyDisplay on that other Mac will automatically start ScreenSharing to connect to your main Mac.

+You will still have to switch to observation mode and to full-screen, etc, this is not (and can not be) fully automated.
+It would be lovely if Screen Sharing could be passed query parameters in the vnc: URL that would tell it which display to show, to switch to observation mode, and to full-screen.
+But apparently no. Having those settings in a .vncloc file doesn't seem to work either.

 Not useful use case
 -------------------